-- A. Motor vehicle liability, which is insured for the first \$5 million of exposure per accident with a self-insured retention of \$300,000 per accident, except of accidents involving vehicular pursuit which have a \$1,000,000 self-insured retention per accident.
+- A. Motor vehicle liability, which is insured for the first \$5 million of exposure per accident with a self-insured retention of \$300,000 per accident, except for accidents involving vehicular pursuit which have a \$1,000,000 self-insured retention per accident.
 Insurance is also purchased for medical payments, physical damage, and uninsured and underinsured motorists with various limits and deductibles.
-State agencies have the option to purchase coverage for physical damage to vehicles. - B. Health care and life insurance for eligible employees. - C. Crime coverage, with a limit of \$21 million for each loss, and a \$25,000 self-insured retention per incident was in effect from July 1, 2006 through October 18, 2006.
-Starting October 19, 2006 the limit for each loss was increased to \$31 million. - D. Real and personal property on a blanket basis for losses up to \$250,000,000, with a self-insured retention of \$200,000 per loss occurrence.
+State agencies have the option to purchase coverage for physical damage to vehicles. - B. Life insurance for eligible employees. - C. Crime coverage, with a limit of \$31 million for each loss, and a \$25,000 self-insured retention per incident subject to specific conditions, limits, and exclusions. - D. Real and personal property on a blanket basis for losses up to \$250,000,000, with a self-insured retention of \$200,000 per loss occurrence.
 Newly acquired properties are covered up to \$5,000,000 for 120 days or until the value of the property is reported to the insurance company.
-The perils of flood, earthquake, and acts of terrorism have various coverages, sublimits, and self insurance.
-Details of these coverages are available from the Department of Administrative Services Risk Management Division.
+The perils of flood, earthquake, and acts of terrorism have various coverage, sub-limits, and self insurance.
 State Agencies have the option to purchase building contents and inland marine coverage.